phunt/demoSecureMCP/src/config/README.md

 # Configuration Management

-This directory contains the configuration system for the Secure MCP Server, providing centralized settings management with validation and type safety.
+This directory contains the configuration system for the demoSecureMCP, providing centralized settings management with validation and type safety.

 ## Overview